 The following is an outline of a typical class.

-1. Prayers : Class begins with Vedic chants or prayers.
-These chants are Sanskrit Shlokas.
-Children recite the prayers and then sing them.
-The meanings and essence of the prayers is explained.
-Children learn about our various deities, the symbols that help identify these deities; the spiritual significance of the objects the deities carry or the clothing they wear.
-The significance of the worship of a specific deity is also explained.
+1. Prayers : Class begins with Vedic chants or Sanskrit Shlokas (verses).
+Children recite these prayers and then the meanings and essence of the prayers are explained.
+Children learn about our various deities, the symbols that help identify these deities; the spiritual significance of the objects the deities carry or the clothing they wear, and the significance of the worship of that deity.
 Please listen to the daily prayers by clicking here.

 4. Culture: The culture program is designed to immerse students into the historical and age independent teachings and learnings from our heritage.
 The curriculum is age relevant starting with basic introduction to values, deities, itihaas (Ramayan & Mahabharat), stories from Puraan & materials from the Bhagwad Gita, contemporary and other expounders of Dharma and its theories.

-Students are groups by age and appropriate tools like sheets, books and audio video materials are used to impart this learning.
+Students are grouped by age or their comfort level and appropriate tools like sheets, books and audio video materials are used to impart this learning.
 Care is taken to ensure the learnings comply with the teachings of Sanatan Dharma in a non-denominational manner.

 5. Yoga : Sanatan Vidyalay follows the ashtanga yoga system introduced by Sage Patanjali.
-Children learn the basics of the first four steps :yama, niyams, asanas and pranayama.
+Children learn the basics of the first four steps :yama, niyam, asana and pranayama.
 Very young children for whom concentration may be difficult due to their age, learn simple poses and stretching.